Edgemont (BNSF)

 Landscape, Setting & Local Atmosphere

-Edgemont lies at roughly 3,500 ft elevation on the southern fringe of the Black Hills.
-The landscape is classic High Plains: golden bunchgrass, low sage, and distant buttes under a huge dome of sky.
-Summer days bring intense sun and dramatic cumulus build-ups, while evenings often paint the horizon in pastel pinks.
-Winters are crisp and windy, with sweeping views accentuated by snow-dusted ridges west of town.
-Light pollution is minimal; after dusk, passing locomotives cast stark beams across open range, and the Milky Way is clearly visible once the head-end disappears.
+Edgemont sits at 3,458 feet elevation on the southern fringe of the Black Hills, just south of the Elk Mountains.
+The surrounding landscape is classic High Plains: golden bunchgrass, low sage, and distant buttes under an enormous dome of sky.
+The town lies at the intersection of US Highway 18 and SD Highway 471, with a population of roughly 845 (2023).
+Summer days bring intense sun and dramatic cumulus build-ups that create striking backdrops for train photography, while evenings paint the horizon in pastel pinks and oranges.
+Winters are crisp, windy, and cold, with sweeping visibility accentuated by snow-dusted ridges to the west.
+Light pollution is minimal in this remote prairie community; after dusk, the Milky Way is clearly visible and passing locomotives cast stark headlight beams across the open rangeland.

 Type & Frequency of Train Activity